 Whether you like frilly florals or Mid-Century styles, imagine setting a table in your kitchen or dining room with those dishes.
 Then you can go with a pattern you’ll really love to use and share with others on a skillfully decorated table.

 Can’t narrow it down?
 Many people collect more than one set for use at different times of the year or for different occasions.
-These range from transferware designs in blue and white or brown and white by Johnson Brothers or Spode to super expensive floral classics like Flora Danica by Royal Copenhagen.
+These range from transferware designs in blue and white or brown and white by Johnson Brothers or Spode to super expensive floral classics such as Flora Danica by Royal Copenhagen.

 03 of 04

 Considering Antique China

-The really old patterns, like the various designs found on Haviland Limoges dinnerware, will likely give you a bit more trouble when it comes to identification and collecting.
+The really old patterns, such as the various designs found on Haviland Limoges dinnerware, will likely give you a bit more trouble when it comes to identification and collecting.
 That doesn’t mean it can’t be done, just that it may be more of a challenge in some instances.
 Depending on the pattern you inherited or selected, antique dishes can be a bit harder to locate.
 That’s especially true when it comes to serving pieces, which can also be quite pricey.
 Look at all the highs and lows for antique dinnerware pieces in your chosen pattern, and decide if there are too many that are going to be out of your budget range before getting serious.

 It’s also important to realize that the older the dishes are, the more likely that they’ve sustained some chips, cracks, and scratches over the years.
 Be sure to check each piece carefully by running your finger along the edges (the same way you would check vintage glassware for damage) to feel for chips.
 You can still purchase items with minor condition issues, but unless it’s a piece you’ve sought for ages, it’s best not to pay top dollar.
 Buy antique dinnerware in good to excellent condition whenever possible to maintain the value of your set.

 04 of 04